SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/ErrorHandling.md

 - A boxed protocol (aka existential) type matches the reality of most code.
   At compile time, you don't know every possible way things could go wrong.
   In particular, some errors will come from calling other throwing functions.
+  This is why most code uses a boxed protocol type as its error type.

-- In contrast, a concrete error type is useful:
+- In contrast, a concrete error type is useful in some special circumstances:

   * When the code that throws errors and the code that handles those errors